-- A. Traffic Signal: - 1.
-Measurement: Lump sum item; no measurement will be made. - 2.
-Payment: Payment will be at the lump sum price for traffic signal installation.
+- A. Traffic Signalization will be paid for as a lump sum item; no measurement will be made. - B. Payment will be at the lump sum price for Traffic Signalization.

 PART 2 - PRODUCTS

 2.01 UNDERGROUND

 A. Handhole:

 - a.
 Cable Hooks: Provide four galvanized steel cable hooks with a minimum diameter of 3/8 inch and a minimum length of 5 inches. - b.
 Granular Base: Comply with the following gradations; however, the Engineer may authorize a change in gradation, subject to materials available locally at the time of construction.